config-syncer/config-syncer/docs/setup/install.md

 NAME            CHART VERSION APP VERSION   DESCRIPTION appscode/kubed  0.7.0-rc.1    0.7.0-rc.1    Kubed by AppsCode - Kubernetes daemon

-# set cluster-name to something meaning to you, say, prod, prod-us-east, qa, etc.
+# set cluster-name to something meaningful to you, say, prod, prod-us-east, qa, etc.
 # so that you can distinguish notifications sent by kubed

 # Kubernetes 1.8.x